 Friday PM Forecast: one more batch of rain prior to Easter

 The last punch of rain from a slow moving frontal system is expected into early Saturday morning.
-Thanks toi saturated ground from earlier rainfall, a FLOOD WATCH is in place for the WBRZ Weather Forecast Area until 8am Saturday.
+Thanks to saturated ground from earlier rainfall, a FLOOD WATCH is in place for the WBRZ Weather Forecast Area until 8am Saturday.
 Outdoor plans are in good shape for Easter Sunday.

 Tonight & Tomorrow: One more batch of showers and thunderstorms is expected overnight as a weakening cold front drops further south into the Gulf of Mexico.
 Rain could be heavy at times with an additional 1-3 inches.
 Some isolated street and poor drainage flooding is possible.
 Lows will settle in the low 60s.
 Any lingering showers will end from west to east on Saturday morning.
 Though a few breaks of sunshine will be possible, mostly cloudy skies are expected.
 Highs will stay in the mid 70s thanks to cool, northeast breezes.